Enhanced quantum emission from a topological Floquet resonance: INTRODUCTION

-The unique properties of entanglement and topology hold tremendous potential for advancing quantum technology.
-Entanglement has emerged as a crucial resource in quantum information \cite{RevModPhys.81.865,gisin2014quantum}.
-Its applications span diverse disciplines, including quantum sensing \cite{Aslam2023, Pirandola2018}, computing \cite{Ladd2010, Harrow2017}, and communication \cite{couteau2023applications, Hanson}.
-Significant progress has been made in the optical domain, especially concerning the generation of entangled states through integrated devices \cite{Wang2020, Pelucchi2022}, opening up avenues for practical real-world applications \cite{kues2017chip, shadbolt2012generating, matthews2011heralding, Lu2019}.
+The unique properties of entanglement and topology have enormous potential for advancing quantum technology.
+Entanglement has a wide range of applications in quantum information \cite{RevModPhys.81.865,gisin2014quantum}, quantum sensing \cite{Aslam2023, Pirandola2018}, computing \cite{Ladd2010, Harrow2017}, and communication \cite{couteau2023applications, Hanson}.
+Significant progress has been made in the optical domain to generate entangled states using integrated devices \cite{Wang2020, Pelucchi2022}, opening up avenues for practical real-world applications \cite{kues2017chip, shadbolt2012generating, matthews2011heralding, Lu2019}.
 However, preserving and effectively harnessing entanglement face challenges due to inevitable fabrication imperfections and defects in the microchips \cite{Topolancik, Luca}.
 These disorders can lead to loss, scattering, and spectral randomness, ultimately affecting the stability and purity of the entanglement \cite{Metcalf2014, Burgwal:17}.

 Similarly, topological photonic insulators (TPIs) have attracted considerable attention due to their ability to guide light through topologically-protected edge states \cite{lu2014topological, Khanikaev2017, ozawa2019topological}.
-These states have found applications in various domains such as lasing \cite{Bandres, st2017lasing, bahari2017nonreciprocal}, soliton generation \cite{Kirsch2021, mukherjee2020observation} and frequency comb \cite{Mittal2021}.
-The most intriguing aspect of TPIs is their resilience to scattering caused by defects, making them highly desirable for robust device development, capable of withstanding fabrication imperfections encountered during photon transport \cite{rechtsman2016topological, Barik,segev2020topological}.
-Therefore, utilizing TPI systems for generating nonclassical emissions offers unprecedented possibilities for advancing quantum technology.
+These states have applications in different domains such as lasing \cite{Bandres, st2017lasing, bahari2017nonreciprocal}, soliton generation \cite{Kirsch2021, mukherjee2020observation} and frequency comb \cite{Mittal2021}.
+The most important aspect of TPIs is their resilience to scattering caused by defects, making them highly desirable for applications in photon transport \cite{rechtsman2016topological, Barik,segev2020topological}.
+The TPI systems can also be utilized for generating nonclassical emissions, offering exceptional possibilities for advancing quantum technology.